tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 In this simple case, if `dwc:footprintWKT` is `bdq:NotEmpty`, the Test should return COMPLIANT and stop there.
 If `dwc:footprintWKT` is not `bdq:NotEmpty` (i.e. is `bdq:Empty`), the Test should return NOT_COMPLIANT.

+Formally in bdqffdq:, a Specification is a class, which has a bdqffdq:hasExpectedResponse property (containing the text of the Expected Response).
+The Specification can have other properties for source authorities, parameters and default values.

 See also:
 * [Reading a Specification](../guide/implementers/index.md#232-reading-a-specification-non-normative) in the Implementers Guide.
 * [The bdq: vocabulary](../list/bdq/index.md) for standard concepts that can be used in Test specifications.
+* The `Data Quality Solutions` portions of the diagrams in [Concepts in the Framework](../guide/bdqffdq/index.md#323-concepts-in-the-framework-test-types-validation-issue-measure-amendment-non-normative) in the bdqffdq: guide.

 #### 4.7.1 What Isn't Said in the Test Specification (non-normative)